-We researched twelve of the best venues in the state — organized by region, with real pricing (not the vague “contact for pricing” runaround) and the practical stuff you actually need before you schedule a tour.
-Before you fall in love with any of them, bookmark our list of questions to ask every venue — because the facility rental fee is just the beginning, and the gap between that number and what you’ll actually spend can be significant.
+We researched twenty-five of the best venues in the state, organized by region, with current pricing and the practical stuff you actually need before you schedule a tour.
+A handful of the top-tier properties still quote by inquiry rather than publish rates, so where we couldn’t get firm numbers, we’ve pulled realistic all-in ranges from 2025 and 2026 couples’ reports.
+Before you fall in love with any of them, bookmark our list of questions to ask every venue — the facility rental fee is just the beginning, and the gap between that number and what you’ll actually spend can be significant.

 Jump to a Venue

-- South Florida: Vizcaya Museum & Gardens · Villa Woodbine · The Addison
+- South Florida (Miami): Vizcaya Museum & Gardens · Villa Woodbine · The Biltmore Hotel · Faena Hotel Miami Beach · Ancient Spanish Monastery

-- Gulf Coast: Sunken Gardens · Powel Crosley Estate · The Ringling Museum Estate
+- Gulf Coast (Tampa Bay & Sarasota): Sunken Gardens · Powel Crosley Estate · The Ringling Museum Estate

 - Central Florida: Casa Feliz · Bella Collina

-- Northeast Florida: The Treasury on the Plaza · The White Room · Casa Monica Resort & Spa
+- Northeast Florida (St. Augustine & Amelia Island): The Treasury on the Plaza · The White Room · Casa Monica Resort & Spa · The Ritz-Carlton, Amelia Island

-- The Florida Keys: Little Palm Island Resort & Spa
+- The Florida Keys: Ocean Reef Club · Cheeca Lodge & Spa · Casa Marina Key West · Little Palm Island Resort & Spa

 - FAQ: Florida Wedding Venue Questions